usds/justice40-tool/score/README.md

 - Start a terminal
 - Change to this directory (i.e. `cd score`)
-- Activate a Poetry Shell (see above)
-- Type `jupyter notebook`.
+- Run `poetry run jupyter notebook`.
 Your browser should open with a Jupyter Notebook tab

 ### Activating variable-enabled Markdown for Jupyter notebooks